Tura Beach

 Tura Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Tura Beach's educational qualifications trail regional benchmarks; 25.0% of residents aged 15+ hold university degrees compared to NSW's 32.2%.
-This gap indicates potential for educational development and skills enhancement.
-Bachelor degrees are most common at 16.9%, followed by postgraduate qualifications (4.2%) and graduate diplomas (3.9%).
-Trade and technical skills are prominent, with 39.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.5% and certificates at 27.8%.
+Educational qualifications in Tura Beach trail regional benchmarks, with 25.0% of residents aged 15+ holding university degrees compared to 32.2% in NSW.
+Bachelor degrees lead at 16.9%, followed by postgraduate qualifications (4.2%) and graduate diplomas (3.9%).
+Trade and technical skills feature prominently, with 39.3% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (27.8%).
+A substantial 21.4% of the population actively pursues formal education, including 7.5% in secondary education, 7.1% in primary education, and 2.2% pursuing tertiary education.

-A substantial 21.4% of the population actively pursues formal education; this includes 7.5% in secondary education, 7.1% in primary education, and 2.2% pursuing tertiary education.
+A substantial 21.4% of the population actively pursues formal education.
+This includes 7.5% in secondary education, 7.1% in primary education, and 2.2% pursuing tertiary education.

 Frequently Asked Questions - Education